-- 1. Students enrolled in any undergraduate program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum grade of not less than 0.7 (D-), out of 4.0, in all courses to graduate. - 2.
+- Students enrolled in any undergraduate program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum grade of not less than 0.7 (D-), out of 4.0, in all courses to graduate. - 2.
 The maximum number of credit hours permitted for the completion of any occupational associate's degree program is 135 quarter credits. - 3.
 Occupational associate's degree students may transfer up to 67.5 quarter-hour college credits earned at other accredited institutions. - 4.
 The student must have completed a minimum of 90 quarter-hour credits.
 The required distribution of these credit hours is provided below.

-Course Type OA-SPM

-General Education Courses 19 credits 4 courses

-Program Core Courses 54 credits 11 courses

-Elective Courses 17 credits 3 courses

-Program Total 90 credits 18 courses
+Course Type OA-SPM General Education Courses 19 credits minimum 4 to 5 courses Program Core Courses 54 credits required 11 required courses Elective Courses 17 credits minimum 3 to 4 courses Program Total 90 credits minimum 18 courses minimum